 Irish Studies Degree Programs: Online and Campus-Based Programs

-Learn about degree programs in Irish studies, including those offered online and on campus.
-Keep reading for information on undergraduate and graduate programs, courses and career possibilities for Irish studies minors, majors and graduate students.
+Learn about what undergraduate and graduate Irish studies programs are available and get information on potential Irish-related courses and career possibilities for Irish studies minors, majors and graduate students.
 Schools offering European History degrees can also be found in these popular choices.

 Many institutions offer undergraduate Irish studies minors through their English or cultural studies departments in lieu of full Irish studies degree programs.
 These minors are generally completed on campus, but online courses in related Irish studies topics may be available depending on the institution and department.
 While courses are often geared toward students majoring in liberal arts subjects like politics, history, English or cultural studies, Irish studies minors are generally open to all undergraduates.

-In most Irish studies minor programs, you'll complete 6-8 courses, about 15-20 credit hours.
-Mandatory courses for minors are generally basic; they may cover areas like Irish poetry and literature, historical and contemporary culture, and language and vocabulary.
+In most Irish studies minor programs, you'll complete 6-8 courses, or about 15-20 credit hours.
 Curriculum structure is usually flexible, allowing you to focus your minor on the area of Irish culture that most closely aligns with your professional goals.
 Mandatory courses for minors are generally basic and may cover the following:

 Many Irish studies minors also offer study abroad programs, allowing you to learn about Irish culture while taking courses at a university in Ireland.
 Completion of a study abroad program will generally count toward several of the credits required for your minor.